hannah019/excel-instructions/docs/search.md

 {:toc}

 ---

+Here you will find definitions to technical terms you may encounter throughout the guide.

+•	document -
+•	file –
+•	argument – the actual values passed into a function
+•	parameter – the values the function is designed to accept
+•	function -
+•	formula -
+•	number -
+•	array –
+•	logical test -

 Just the Docs uses [lunr.js](http://lunrjs.com) to add a client-side search interface powered by a JSON index that Jekyll generates.
 All search results are shown in an auto-complete style interface (there is no search results page).